What is An Ovary Sparing Spay (OSS) and Is It Right for Your Dachshund?

 Pros of Ovary Sparing Spay for Dogs:

-- Removes the risk of infection of the uterus (pyometra), as long as ALL of the uterus and cervix are removed. (see cons below)
+• Removes the risk of a uterine infection (pyometra), as long as ALL of the uterus and cervix are removed. (see cons below)

-- There is a significantly decreased chance of becoming overweight
+• There is a significantly decreased risk of of becoming overweight as a side effect of hormone removal

 Cons of an Ovary Sparing Spay for Dogs:

-- A female still has heat cycle so experiences hormonal changes that affect behavior and attractiveness to males (ie. can still cause fighting among males and male dogs will still try to mount)
+• A female still has heat cycle so she experiences hormonal changes that affect behavior and attractiveness to males (ie. can still cause fighting among males and male dogs will still try to mount)

-- There is potential for a longer recovery time because of the longer incision typically required (may be negligible)
+• There is potential for a longer recovery time because of the longer incision typically required (it was negligible in my experience)

-- It may be difficult to find a vet in your area that is knowledgeable about the ovary sparing spay procedure and who will be sure to do it properly
+• It may be difficult to find a vet in your area that is knowledgeable about the ovary sparing spay procedure and who can do it properly

 Continue reading below for more details about the benefits and drawbacks of an ovary sparing spay.

-The Link Between Neutering/Spaying a Dachshund and Intervertebral Disk Herniation (IVDH)
+The Link Between Spaying a Dachshund and Intervertebral Disk Herniation (IVDH)

 Compromised disks are susceptible to Intervertebral Disk Herniation (IVDH) and can result in back injuries or paralysis.

-Among the many of the articles I reviewed, these terms were sometimes used interchangeably to reference back injuries in Dachshunds.
+Note: among the many of the articles I reviewed, IVDD and IVDH were sometimes used interchangeably to reference back injuries in Dachshunds, but IVDH is more accurate when describing noticeable symptoms of IVDD.

-The study authors did point out that there are many factors at play besides just reproductive hormones.
+The study authors did point out that there are many factors at play in the development of disk-related spinal injuries besides just reproductive hormones.

-For example, they found that dogs that were highly or moderately active for more than 1 hour per day showed a decrease incidence of IVDD-related injuries (dogs that exercised for less than 30 minutes per day were found to be more at risk).
+For example, they found that Dachshunds who were highly or moderately active for more than 1 hour per day showed a decreased incidence of IVDD-related injuries (dogs that exercised for less than 30 minutes per day were found to be more at risk).

 The bottom line regarding back injury and traditional spay in Dachshunds: